MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **SSDT Patching** may affect

-1. ACPI Injection via OpenCore
+- ACPI Injection to Windows/Linux
-2. Broken Windows update

 - <p align="justify">Mostly, these issue may affect dual booting (Windows + MacOS).
 Luckily, there are settings via config.plist to prevent both issues, but this is only experimental.
 Do not assume this settings will work 100% on your machine.
 Settings explained below:</p>